ListBoxEdit Class

 The DisplayMember property specifies a source field name whose values are used as item display text.
 If this property is not specified, the item’s Object.ToString() method result is displayed.

 The ValueMember property specifies a source field name whose values are used as actual item values.
-If this property is not specified, the ListBoxEdit returns a source object itself.
+If this property is not specified, the ListBoxEdit returns the source object itself.

 <dxe:ListBoxEdit